 “Princess Tinara is fine, your Highness,” Merlin said quickly.
 “The problem is with myself.
 I–”

 The king looked at him and nodded knowingly.
-“I see, young man,” he said in a near whisper.
+“I see, young man,” he said in a lowered voice.
 “We were not aware of any medical—”

-“The problem is not medical or physical, your Majesty,” Merlin said in a rush.
+“The issue is neither medical nor physical, your Majesty,” Merlin said in a rush.
 “It was a conscious decision on my part.
 I declined.”
 The king stared at him a moment, unable to fathom what he’d just heard.
 Before he could remark, however, Merlin began to relate the same reasons he had given to the Tinara and to Kal.

 From a window two stories above them, the princess in question watched her father and the wolf with a sly smile.
 Merlin Sinclair had refused her advances, and he had refused her husband’s council; he would not be able to refuse the monarch of an entire world.